aws-ia/standards-terraform/content/_index.en.md

 ### `for_each` vs `count`

 Terraform can dynamically create resources using either [count](https://www.terraform.io/language/meta-arguments/count#the-count-meta-argument) or [for_each](https://www.terraform.io/language/meta-arguments/for_each). `for_each` should **always** be preferred over `count` except for circumstances where only count = 0 or 1.
-The reasoning for this comes from the behavior fundamental to lists vs maps; Lists are ordered; say you create 3 subnets `[subnet0, subnet1, subnet2]` . if you have to erase subnet 0 or 1, terraforms state file will see a change to the list and cause cascading unexpected changes.
+The reasoning for this comes from the behavior fundamental to lists vs maps; Lists are ordered; say you create 3 subnets `[subnet0, subnet1, subnet2]` . if you have to erase subnet 0 or 1, terraform's state file will see a change to the list and cause cascading unexpected changes.
 Using `for_each` resources are named using the map key

 `aws_subnet.test[0].id` vs `aws_subnet.test["private_subnet0"].id`